 - Bruges: a jewel of Belgian Flanders

-Located in Belgium less than an hour from Lille, Bruges is a jewel of Flemish art and architecture which is commonly known as the “Belgian Venice”.
+Across the border into Belgium and less than an hour from Lille, Bruges is a jewel of Flemish art and architecture, commonly known as the “Belgian Venice”.
 Indeed, this city contains a large number of picturesque canals which are perfect for a boat ride.
 The architecture and the museums of this quaint, lovely city simply add to the reasons why it is a place well-worth visiting.

-Cost includes Catholic University of Lille tuition, dormitory accommodation, host family accommodation (internship students) all meals, excursions, health insurance and UHM Study Abroad and other incidental fees.
+Cost includes Catholic University of Lille tuition, dormitory accommodation, all meals, excursions, health insurance and UHM Study Abroad and other incidental fees.

-Roundtrip airfare between Honolulu and Paris and transportation between Paris airport and Lille are not included; students have the option of taking the flight and train arranged by Third Eye Travel or making their own travel arrangements.
+Roundtrip airfare between Honolulu and Paris, and transportation between Paris airport and Lille are not included; students have the option of taking flights and train arranged by Third Eye Travel or making their own travel arrangements.

 FOR UHM STUDENTS ONLY: In order to receive financial aid, please ensure that either: a) you are receiving financial aid during the preceding semester, or b) that you complete the Financial Aid application during the current semester. www.hawaii.edu/fas